Sydney Mall Attacker Identified, nothing To Suggest Terror Motive - UrduPoint

 Albanese said he had received messages from US President Joe Biden, British Prime Minister Rishi Sunak, and New Zealand Prime Minister Christopher Luxon among others.

-He again hailed the policewoman who shot Cauchi dead as a hero.
+He again hailed the officer, Amy Scott, who shot Cauchi dead as a hero.

 The "wonderful inspector", he said "ran into danger by herself... without thinking about the risks to herself."